fujiwaranoM0kou/OptSkills/README.md

 # OptSkills

-OptSkills is a skill enhanced agent pipeline for natural-language optimization tasks.
+OptSkills is a skill enhanced agent system for natural-language optimization tasks.
 It uses a function-calling LLM agent to formulate and solve problems with Python solver backends, while maintaining reusable optimization skills.